-Raja is tasked with embarking upon this ambitious project which results in The Adil Group opening its first London hotel being The Maitrise Hotel, Maida Vale, comprising of 110 rooms.
+Raja is tasked with embarking upon this ambitious project which results in The Adil Group opening its first London hotel being The Matrise Hotel, Maida Vale, comprising of 110 rooms.

 Raja Adil negotiates the purchase of 14 KFC restaurants from Marsdens Caterers of Sheffield Ltd. This was the largest KFC deal completed to date and highlighted The Adil Groups faith in the KFC brand.

 This acquisition represented a turning point for The Adil Group whose business would now extend as far north as Yorkshire and would have a presence throughout the M1 corridor.

 We identified coffee as a potential growth market, realising that coffee culture was here to stay.

 The Adil Group is selected as a growth partner with Whitbread to open Costa Coffee Stores.
 We open our first Costa Coffee store on Chatham High Street.
 Whitbread and The Adil Group form a strong partnership where we continue to roll out new store openings.

 Raja Adil joins The Adil Group as group CEO and embarks upon a diversification strategy by becoming a KFC franchisee.
 The Adil Group go onto acquire 11 KFC restaurants from Eales and Martin in the Bedfordshire and Northamptonshire area.

 This was the largest acquisition that The Adil Group had completed to date.
 This paves the way to forming a long-term partnership with Yum.

 In 2001, the outbreak of foot and mouth disease in the United Kingdom caused a crisis when people lost confidence in eating red meat.